 You and your spouse will have to work on your team skills.

 At some point, probably in the early days of your baby’s life, he or she will be fussy and you’ll be at a loss for what to do.
 The two of you might have the urge to cry and scream along with the baby.
-But sooner or later, you’ll have to pull together to come up with a solution – something such as singing a song that does the trick, calling grandma or the doctor for advice or letting baby cry himself sleep.
+But sooner or later, you’ll have to pull together to come up with a solution – something such as singing a song that does the trick, calling grandma or the doctor for advice, or letting baby cry himself to sleep.

 You and your spouse will stretch dollars like never before.

 The thought of paying for formula, food, diapers, class trips, clothes, and college will keep you up at night when the baby doesn’t.
 Staying in more and clipping coupons will become second nature.
 You’ll likely have the urge to start a savings account for the little one.
 Go with that!
+(In a story about whether to have a second baby, you can find out about the estimated costs of raising a child nowadays, and you can get tips from 25 Ways Newlyweds Can Save Money.)

 You’ll fall in love with your spouse again.